asasmita/ciba-demo/README.md

-# FAPI-demo
+# CIBA-demo

-This application is created to demonstrate FAPI flows.
+This application is created to demonstrate CIBA flow.
 The application is built with Node.js and uses openid-client.
 All UI assets can be found under `views` and `public`.
 All `views` are written using vanilla HTML and JS and templated using Handlebars.

 In this app, you can do the following -